 Consultant Haematologist, Midland Regional Hospital, Tullamore

 It is difficult to diagnose myeloma early as symptoms are non-specific.
-Blood tests and imaging can lead to early diagnosis.
+Because of this, blood tests and imaging can lead to early diagnosis.

-Diagnosis of multiple myeloma is often delayed, as is the case with many rare cancers.
-The diagnosis needs to be made more quickly in primary care.
+Frequently, diagnosis of multiple myeloma is delayed, as is the case with many rare cancers.
+However, the diagnosis needs to be made more quickly in primary care.

 However, myeloma symptoms are nonspecific, which makes it hard for GPs to suspect the disease.
 The most common symptom is back pain, but the frequency of this symptom in people attending their GP makes early diagnosis difficult.

 A rare blood disease and a rare bone disease in Ireland

 Myeloma incidence in Ireland is six per 100,000 per year1.
 Thus, a GP with 2,000 patients will have one new case in just over eight years.

 Currently, the average GP will diagnose only two or three cases in a professional lifetime and may not have confidence in making the diagnosis.
 So, what is needed is that the appropriate advice is sought or referral made when features suggestive myeloma.

 The incidence of myeloma is higher in males and in black people.
 Older age is also a risk factor – as for many malignancies.
 However, none of these risk groups are sufficiently at risk for screening to help.

 Obesity is the main modifiable risk factor – maintaining a healthy weight has many benefits but only has a minor effect of the risk of myeloma.

 Similarly, most myeloma patients have a prodromal phase of monoclonal gammopathy of undetermined significance (MGUS).
 However, population screening for MGUS is not of benefit and may harm quality of life.